coder/coder/docs/user-guides/workspace-access/jetbrains.md

 ### Update a Coder plugin version

-1. Click the gear icon at the bottom left of the Gateway home screen and then "Settings"
+1. Click the gear icon at the bottom left of the Gateway home screen, then **Settings**.

 1. In the **Marketplace** tab within Plugins, enter Coder and if a newer plugin release is available, click **Update** then **OK**: